takethree/interview-assessment/README.md

 ## The Assessment

-#### Before you get started, [click here to generate a new repository from this template](https://github.com/takethree/interview-assessment/generate) - please do not use forks.
+#### Before you get started, [click here to generate a new repository from this template](https://github.com/takethree/interview-assessment/generate).
+This will create a repository in your account with your own copy of the code.

 ### Feature #1: Keyboard Functionality